BlueBrain/NeuroM/doc/source/migration.rst

   .. code-block:: python

       import neurom as nm
-      nrn = nm.load_neuron('some/data/path/morph_file.asc')
+      nrn = nm.load_morphology('some/data/path/morph_file.asc')
       nrn.remove_unifurcations()

 - Soma is not considered as a section anymore.
-Soma is skipped when iterating over neuron's sections.
+Soma is skipped when iterating over morphology's sections.
 It means that section indexing offset needs to be adjusted by ``-(number of soma sections)`` which is usually ``-1``.
 - drop ``benchmarks``